 This business is tough.
 It’s a combination of setting goals for yourself and doing work on your own, plus understanding the greater landscape of music and your place in it.

 Don’t let yourself get so frustrated that you give up – watch this video and make sure you understand these fundamental things you need to know about making music and about your career as an artist, before it’s too late.
 Let’s get into it.

-Your first songs are probably garbage – and that’s okay.
+NUMBER ONE: Your first songs are probably garbage – and that’s okay.